 Gregory Carleton is Professor of Russian Studies and former Chair of the Department of International Literary and Cultural Studies at Tufts University.
 He received his Ph.D. from the University of Michigan and his B.A. from the University of Virginia and has taught at Tufts for over 25 years.
 His specialties include Russian culture, literature, and history.
 He teaches on a wide range of topics, including courses for the Program in International Relations and in the general humanities.
 His current research focuses on how Russia looks to its past and uses that history to help shape national identity and situate itself in the world.
 He is the author of four books on Russian culture and numerous articles as well.

-Dr. Cash is the Bergstrom Foundation Professor of Global Nutrition at the Friedman School of Nutrition Science and Policy at Tufts.
-He is an economist who teaches and conducts research on food, nutrition behavior, agriculture and the environment.
-He has previously served as a faculty host for trips to the Canadian Rockies and the Rhine River, and was recently in Scotland as part of the Tufts University delegation to the United National Climate Conference (COP26) in Glasgow.
-His research focuses on how food, nutrition, and environmental interventions and policies affect both producers and consumers.
-He also conducts research in sustainable food systems, including projects on climate change and coffee and tea production.
-Dr. Cash will present on topics on food policy and production in Europe, as well as the impact climate is having on some of our favorite foods.
+Dr. Sean Cash is the Bergstrom Foundation Professor of Global Nutrition at the Friedman School of Nutrition Science and Policy at Tufts, where he chairs the Division of Agriculture, Food and Environment.
+He is an economist who teaches and conducts research on food policy, nutrition behavior, agriculture and the environment.
+He has previously served as a faculty host for trips to the Rhine River, Scotland, and Iceland, and was also recently in Scotland as part of the Tufts University delegation to the United National Climate Conference (COP26) in Glasgow.
+Dr. Cash will present on topics on food policy and production in Europe.

 Steve Chapra is Professor Emeritus and Louis Berger Chair in Environmental Engineering at Tufts.
 He received his PhD in Environmental Engineering from the University of Michigan and has published over 200 technical publications including 11 textbooks.
-Steve’s research focuses on protecting the water-quality of rivers, lakes, estuaries, and oceans.
-Over his 50-year career, he has lived and travelled extensively studying many of the world’s great waterways.
-He has special interest in how engineering and science can be employed to manage water-related problems in a sustainable and cost-effective fashion.
+Steve’s research focuses on understanding and protecting the water-quality of rivers, lakes, estuaries, and oceans.
+Over his 50-year career, he has travelled extensively studying many of the world’s great waterways.
+He has special interest in how engineering, science, and computer modeling can be employed to reduce water-quality problems in a sustainable and cost-effective fashion.
 On this trip, he will present several lectures including his own research on the history of water quality, how climate will profoundly influence the world’s future water quality, and a close look at the Mediterranean Sea from the perspective of an environmental scientist/engineer.

 Professor Dorfmann received an undergraduate degree from the University of Padova in Italy and advanced degrees from the University of California, Los Angeles.
 He has appointments in the Department of Civil and Environmental Engineering and in the Department of Biomedical Engineering, both at Tufts University.
 Dr. Dorfmann has a high level of familiarly with Italy, having lived for many years in his country of birth.